The partition algebra and the plethysm coefficients I: stability and Foulkes' conjecture: Abstract

 \section{Abstract}

 We propose a new approach to study plethysm coefficients by using the Schur-Weyl duality between the symmetric group and the partition algebra.
-This allows us to explain the stability properties of plethysm and Kronecker coefficients in a simple and uniform fashion for the first time.
+This provides an explanation of the stability properties of plethysm and Kronecker coefficients in a simple and uniform fashion for the first time.
 We prove the strengthened Foulkes' conjecture for stable plethysm coefficients in an elementary fashion.